 The Synthesis Report will synthesise and integrate materials contained within the Assessment Reports and Special Reports and should be written in a non-technical style suitable for policymakers and address a broad range of policy-relevant but policy-neutral questions approved by the Panel.
 The Synthesis Report is composed of two sections as follows: (a) a Summary for Policymakers and (b) a longer report.
 The IPCC Chair will lead a writing team whose composition is agreed by the Bureau after nominations by the IPCC Chair in consultation with the Working Group Co-Chairs.
 In selecting the writing team for the Synthesis report, consideration should be given to the following criteria: scientific, technical and socio-economic expertise, including the range of views; geographical representation; a mixture of experts with and without previous experience in IPCC; gender balance.
-The IPCC Chair will report to the Panel on the selection process including a description of how the selection criteria for participation and any other considerations have been applied.noting the need to aim for the range of scientific, technical and socio-economic views, expertise and geographical representation3.
+The IPCC Chair will report to the Panel on the selection process including a description of how the selection criteria for participation and any other considerations have been applied.
 An approval and adoption procedure will allow Sessions of the Panel to approve the SPM line by line and to ensure that the SPM and the longer report of the Synthesis Report are consistent, and the Synthesis Report is consistent with the underlying Assessment Reports and Special Reports from which the information has been synthesised and integrated.
 This approach will take 5-7 working days of a Session of the Panel.